 Aguinid Falls: Basic Information

 Visiting this place is quite easy.
-If you’re coming from Oslob, then take a bus going to Bato Bus Terminal in Santander, Cebu.
-From Bato Bus Terminal, take another bus going to Samboan.
+If you’re coming from Oslob, then take a bus going to Port of Bato in Santander, Cebu.
+You will alight in a bus terminal in Santander.
+From this bus terminal in Santander, take another bus going to Samboan.
 Inform the driver that you will alight in Aguinid Falls.
 Bus ride takes around 1 hour.

 If you’re coming from Cebu City, then proceed to South Bus Terminal.
-Take a bus going to Bato via Barili.
-Do not take the bus going to Oslob because this will lead you to the south eastern part of the island.
-The Bato via Barili route takes the south western part.
+Take a bus going to Samboan, preferably Bato via Barili.
 Inform the driver that you will alight in Aguinid Falls in Samboan, Cebu.

 Best Time to Visit

 The best time to visit the Aguinid Falls is from January to early June.
 These are the dry months in the Philippines and it is safer too.
 The months of late June to December are the rainy or typhoon season.
 Avoid visiting this place during these months.

 We arrived in Aguinid Falls around noon time.
 From the highway, we just followed the signboards leading to the place.
 There are a number of stores selling essential items for the upcoming adventure such as waterproof bags, snacks, water, and souvenirs in the area.
 The sun is up and the weather is sweltering that time, so these stores are perfect in filling up your stack.

 |Aguinid Falls Entrance Fee||PHP 40 per person (USD 0.76)|